KSheeds1/Gym-Rat-Dictionaries/README.md

 * [PowerMapper](https://www.powermapper.com/) used to verify cross-browser compatibility.
 * [Favicon.io](https://favicon.io/) used to create GRD favicon.
 * [RandomKeygen](https://randomkeygen.com/) used to generate a secure password for environment variable `SECRET_KEY`.
-* [Upsplash](https://unsplash.com/) free images used throughout site found on Upsplash.
+* [Upsplash](https://unsplash.com/) free images site that provided the images used throughout the site.
 (Acknowledgments in the credits section)
 * [Autoprefixer CSS](https://autoprefixer.github.io/) used to parse CSS and add vendor prefixes to custom CSS file.
 * [Am I Responsive](http://ami.responsivedesign.is/) used to create the demo image seen in the README.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) used to audit the app for improved performance and UI.

+## **Testing:**
+* [Chrome Dev Tooks](https://developer.chrome.com/docs/devtools/) was used to detect issues and test the responsiveness of the site.
+* [W3C Markup Validation Service](https://validator.w3.org/) is a validator used to test for errors in the HTML5 code.
+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) is a validator and was used to test for errors in the CSS3 code.
+* [JShint](https://jshint.com/) is a validator and was used to test for error in the Javascript code.
+* [PEP8]() is a python style guide checker installed to test the python code against the style conventions in PEP8.